 Simulating Real User Test Scenarios

-As we are ready with concurrent users, we need to find the frequent and high traffic test scenarios to be part of our stress tests.
-But we do need to keep in mind that there is no need to implement a high number of load testing scripts for your application.
-Often 20 percent of the use cases generate 80 percent of the total transaction load.
+As we are ready now with concurrent users, we need to find the frequent and high traffic test scenarios to be part of our stress tests.
+Keep in mind that it is not necessary to use many scripts for every situation.
+Typically, you will find that only a small number of use cases are needed to determine the actual load for all your transactions.

-Once we have selected the relevant user interactions, we should choose the appropriate user simulation approach based on the application under test:
+Once we have determined the relevant level of concurrent users, we should choose the appropriate load testing task simulation approach, based on the application under test.

-- Websites: For websites, we could use the Web Page option in LoadView, which starts load testing of a web page with concurrent users.
+For executing load tests for web pages, teams can use the Web Page option in LoadView, which begins the process of testing web pages with concurrent users.